Breaking Atoms

-Breaking Atoms is the debut album of American/Canadian hip hop group Main Source, released July 23, 1991, on Wild Pitch Records.
-Production was handled by the group, primarily by member Large Professor, and took place during 1989 to 1991 at Homeboy Studio, Power Play Studios, and Libra Digital in New York City.
-Recorded during the golden age of hip hop, Breaking Atoms is distinguished stylistically by its incorporation of jazz and soul music samples.
+Breaking Atoms is the first album by American/Canadian hip hop group Main Source, released in 1991 on Wild Pitch Records.
+It was produced by the group, primarily by member Large Professor, with recording sessions taking place during 1990–1991 at Homeboy Studio, Power Play Studios, and Libra Digital in New York City.
+Breaking Atoms is distinguished stylistically by its incorporation of jazz and soul music samples.
 The album has been highly regarded by music writers due mostly to its production, whose heavy and original use of sampling influenced hip hop producers for a considerable portion of the 1990s.

 The album has been widely regarded by writers and music critics as a significantly influential album and has been noted for debuting rapper Nas, who appears on the track "Live at the Barbeque".
 His contribution to the song was sampled on "The Genesis", the intro track to his debut album Illmatic (1994).
 Breaking Atoms has been recognized as one of the most important records in hip hop history, and was out of print in the United States after the demise of Wild Pitch Records in 1997.
-It was reissued on April 22, 2008 through Fontana Distribution.
+It was reissued on April 22, 2008, through Fontana Distribution.

 Music

 Breaking Atoms was produced using the E-mu SP-1200.
-Allmusic's Steve Huey writes that the album's acclaim lies mostly in its production, which popularized a number of now widely imitated techniques.
+AllMusic's Steve Huey writes that the album's acclaim lies mostly in its production, which popularized a number of now widely imitated techniques.
 Huey describes that the "intricately constructed tracks are filled with jazz and soul samples, layered percussion, off-kilter sampling effects, and an overall sonic richness."
 RapReviews also notes that the beats are the cornerstone of the record.
 Dan Nishimoto of PopMatters considers the album's sampling to be "neatly layered, its subject matter is modest, and its overall tone is simply well executed fun."
 In his book Classic Material: The Hip-Hop Album Guide, Oliver Wang writes that Large Professor as a producer "thinks in complete song structure, never focusing on one single element—a loop, a break—but always juggling them in unison."